ben/writings/software-developers-journal/c-toolbelt.md

 IDEs such as **Microsoft Visual Studio**, **Eclipse CDT** or **XCode** can be very useful.
 They have extensive tools for graphical debugging, performance measurement, syntax-aware code navigation, and a host of other useful features.
-These tools are designed around the edit-compile-run cycle, and common tasks are made very easy.
+These tools are designed around the *"edit-compile-run"* cycle, and common tasks are made very easy.
 Their main drawback is their specificity; it's difficult to get Visual Studio to work with another toolchain, or to compile a binary for Linux, for example.

 Raw-text powerhouses like **Emacs** and **Vim** are much better at raw text manipulation, with features like macro recording and ultimate customizability.